 Yes, the Jewish leadership participated in this crime: they brought Jesus to Pilate.
 This made them accomplices in the act, and gave them a moral responsibility for what followed.
-And there were Jews in the crowd that day shouting, "Crucify him!" and "His blood be on us and on our children" (Matt.
-27:25).
+And there were individual Jews in the crowd that day shouting, "Crucify him!" and "His blood be on us and on our children" (Matt.
+27:23,25).
 These are regrettable actions.
-But they do not make the Jews alone responsible for this murder.
-The Bible teaching is rather that "all have sinned," all are responsible for the death of Jesus.
+But they do not give the Jewish people sole responsibility for this murder.
+The Bible teaching is rather that "all have sinned," all are responsible for the death of Jesus (Rom.
+3:23).

 The Jews could have killed Jesus.
 They almost did several times: once in Nazareth by pushing him off a cliff (Luke 4:29, see our teaching The Messianic Judge), twice in Judea by stoning (John 8:59, 10:31).
 But they never actually brought themselves to do it.
 The Gentiles had no such reservations.
 They killed Jesus the same morning he was delivered to them, and they have killed many hundreds of thousands, in fact, many millions of Jews since.

 Anti-Semitism corrupted not only the Church's morality, but also its beliefs.
 Pagan ideas quickly replaced Jewish and Biblical ones in the Church's teaching and practice — and the original Biblical ideas were forgotten.
 Many of these "Gentilizations" of the faith can still be found both in traditional churches and in many Protestant churches, too.